 When a user types a phrase, the chatbot would use NLP to analyze the utterance and identify the Intent.
 If you train the chatbot with a set of Intent training phrases, it can quickly identify if that utterance has any unique training phrase.
 This can be used as a trigger bot to human agent handover.

 🚀 Read more: Chatbot Human Handoff: Seamless Human takeover

 🚀 Read more: Chatbot Development From The Scratch

 With kompose chatbot builder, you can also configure a “Talk to Human” button with this bot-to-human agent custom payload and handover to a human agent.

 For example, when the user clicked on the button “Talk to Human” the bot transferred the conversation to an agent.

-A Multilingual Chatbot allows companies to converse with people who speak different languages to improve interaction and conversions.
-Users are more likely to engage with the chatbots that can communicate in their native language or preferably of their choice.
+A multilingual chatbot allows companies to converse with people who speak different languages to improve interaction and conversions.
+Users are more likely to engage with chatbots that can communicate in their native language or preferably of their choice.